-The amount of information that needs to be provided depends on the complexity of the application.
+The amount of information that needs to be provided depends on the proposed activity and the complexity of the application.
 It must be sufficient for the Council to understand the effects of the proposal and decide whether consent should be granted.
 Otherwise the Council may return your application due to insufficient information being provided.

 Resource consent applications can be complex so you may wish to consider engaging an experienced professional (e.g. architect, planning consultant) to prepare and submit the application on your behalf.

 Information checksheets are included at the end of our application forms for land use consent and subdivision consent.
 Specific guidance is also available on Landscape plan information requirements.